mind-inria/hidimstat/docs/src/model_agnostic_methods/permutation_feature_importance.rst

 ==============================

 Permutation Feature Importance (PFI) is a model-agnostic approach for quantifying the relevance of individual or groups of features in predictive models.
+It was initially introduced as the mean decrease accuracy (MDA) by :footcite:t:`breimanRandomForests2001` for Random Forests.
 It is a perturbation-based method that compares the predictive performance of a model on unmodified test data—following the same distribution as the training data— to its performance when the studied feature is marginally permutated.
 Thus, this approach